Rid1cc/CarBruh/README.md

 # Carbruh
+## !!
+Very early stages of development !!

 ## Spotify + Gps-like remote for your car - ESP32 based
 ### Designed to break from the "SMART" screens and smartphones while driving
 The point is that to make a "thing" that can handle common spotify controls and show you some map-info on the go.